 We recommend using a combination of Conditional Access Policy and Office 365 app sign-on policy to ensure wide security coverage.
 Okta enforces its sign-on policy at each sign-on event.
 After sign-on, Azure AD enforces its Conditional Access Policy at a regular interval to ensure that the access is secure.

 3. Block legacy authentication on the Microsoft side

 Create authentication policies in Microsoft to block legacy authentication for all Microsoft services.
 Assign these policies to users.
 See Disable Basic authentication in Exchange Online (Microsoft docs).

 For devices that are not yet enrolled in Azure AD, you can use Okta MFA to add an extra security layer to the enrollment process as follows:

 Require MFA while enrolling in Windows Hello for Business

 If your users are enrolling a new device in Azure AD, you can require them to complete a step-up MFA prompt in Okta.
 Upon successful completion of the prompt, Okta passes the MFA claim to Azure AD, and Azure AD allows the user to enroll their device in Windows Hello for Business.
 The user can then use Windows Hello for Business as a factor to satisfy Azure AD MFA.
-See Use Okta MFA to satisfy Azure AD MFA requirements for Office 365.
+See Use Okta MFA for Azure Active Directory.